WHO declares Ebola outbreak international health emergency

 The World Health Organisation has declared the Ebola outbreak in eastern Democratic Republic of the Congo a public health emergency of international concern, eleven months after it first began.

 More than 1,600 people have died from the virus, making it the second biggest Ebola outbreak in recorded history.
-Single cases have now reached Goma, a busy city on the Rwandan border, and neighbouring Uganda.
+Cases have now reached Goma, a busy city on the Rwandan border, and neighbouring Uganda.

 Making the announcement, chairman of the WHO’s emergency committee Robert Steffen said it was dealing with a “tremendously complex situation”.